 On the plane

 When you’re trapped in a metal tube at 30,000 feet it doesn’t take much to piss someone off, and there’s nowhere to escape.
-Try and be a good human.
+Try to be a good human.

-Middle seat gets the arm rests, end of discussion.
-Window seat has the window, isle seat has the leg room, don’t be a jerk.
+Middle seat gets the armrests, end of discussion.
+Window seat has the window, aisle seat has the legroom, don’t be a jerk.

 Don’t kick/punch/pull/lean on the seat in front of you.
 If your kids are doing this please for the love of god stop them, no one wants a tiny foot in their backside.

-If a kid is crying then instead of giving that parent a death stare, put earplugs or headphones in.
+If a kid is crying then instead of giving the parent a death stare, put earplugs or headphones in.
 They’re probably both more stressed than you are.

 If your feet smell, please keep your shoes on.
 Please.
 Don’t make anyone else suffer.

 I don’t have an opinion on people leaning their seats back because legroom is not an issue when you’re only 5′ 2″.
 I assume for tall people it sucks.
 Did you know you can book the exit row for extra legroom?

 When the seatbelt sign is on just stay sat down.
 It’s a safety thing, idiot.

 Don’t be an a*hole to the flight attendants.
 They’re just doing their job.
 If you give them chocolates you’ll make them happy and maybe even get a little something in return, like champagne for breakfast (thanks Singapore Air).